 - More product features

 Products tend to acquire more and more features over time.
-Still, some may just be “nice to haves” that don’t add value, resulting in the much dreaded feature bloat.
+Still, some may just be “nice to have” that don’t add value, resulting in the much-dreaded feature bloat.

 Regardless, the complexity of a product is reflected in its price.

 A complex product suite is going to require more support services from the company for the customer to use it successfully.
-This, and other additional costs from maintaining new product features is passed on to the customer.
+This and other additional costs from maintaining new product features are passed on to the customer.